 The Executive refers to a small group of senior employees.
-At the end of 2021, the Executive comprised the Chief Executive, the Sales & Marketing Director, the Director of Operations and the Chief Financial Officer.
+At the end of 2022, the Executive comprised the Chief Executive, the Sales & Marketing Director, the Chief Operating Officer (appointed on 1 June 2022) and the Chief Financial Officer.

 These are the employees who run the Society, led by the Chief Executive, responsible to the Board.